SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    table|student|student|2|CREATE TABLE student (id int primary key) index|sqlite_autoindex_student_1|student|3|
    ```

+   > An index has been created for the reason that we have specified `id` as our
+   > primary key.

 2. There is another catalog `sqlite_temp_master` that is used to store the metadata
    of all the temporary objects.